umkoin/umkoin/README.md

 completely stable.
 [Tags](https://github.com/umkoin/umkoin/tags) are created regularly from release branches to indicate new official, stable release versions of Umkoin Core.

+The https://github.com/bitcoin-core/gui repository is used exclusively for the development of the GUI.
+Its master branch is identical in all monotree repositories.
+Release branches and tags do not exist, so please do not fork that repository unless it is for development reasons.

 The contribution workflow is described in [CONTRIBUTING.md](CONTRIBUTING.md) and useful hints for developers can be found in [doc/developer-notes.md](doc/developer-notes.md).